 Such types of masonry blocks are used on the door and window top to eliminate and handle the load-bearing down.
 You'll also see these called channeled blocks due to the shape.
 The channel can be filled with reinforcing bars and then solidified with wet concrete.

 Types of Concrete Blocks for Any Structural Needs

-Constructing a building can get hectic if you are a bricklayer and don't have extensive knowledge of concrete blocks.
+Constructing a building can get hectic if you are a bricklayer and don't have extensive knowledge of concrete blocks, especially if you're building a whole cinder block house.
 You might end up messing things up at your construction site sooner than later.

 Therefore, to make things uncomplicated, we have cherry-picked the different types of concrete blocks that are most useful and highlighted their usability in masonry tasks.
 Look at the contrasting characteristics of the concrete units before planning to put your hands to work.